Savage Republic \ Biography

 Greg Grunke takes up the story.
 'After the 2002 reunion tour, Thom, Ethan and I decided to carry on.
 Initially Bruce was interested in collaborating but given the constraints of work and family opted to concentrate on Scenic and his solo projects.
 By 2005 Thom had moved back to the LA area so writing became easier.
 We reconnected with drummer Stirling Fox, who played on the Wonder 7", and provided plenty of power.
 We were louder than fuck!
 At our 2006 SXSW show the soundman didn't even bother putting us into thep.
 Let's just say it took a while for us to dial-in the dynamic subtleties.
 This period also saw us play possibly our strangest show, sharing the bill with gangsta rappers Three Six Mafia at a festival held in a huge basketball arena in Columbia, Missouri.
 After returning from a Greek mini-tour in support of Buzzcocks, we began recording what became the Siam EP and parts of the album 1938 in July 2006 at Kerry Dowling's studio (322) in downtown Pomona.
 Alan Waddington joined on drums, and UK punk pioneer Val Haller, also late of Autumnfair, also came on board adding his dubbish bass sensibility and melodica stylings.
 Recording proceeded at a hot and heavy pace - literally, given the lack of air-conditioning and triple-digit Inland Empire temperatures.'

 1938 was completed in 2007 at Wormhole Studio, after which SR returned to Europe for further tours in 2007 and 2008, the latter trek comprising 14 dates in 14 days and over 10,000 kilometres of driving.
 This led to a limited edition 7" single coupling Sword Fighter with Taranto!!!, packaged in a handsome die-cut sleeve by Italian imprint A Silent Place in 2009.
-Savage Republic played what at the time was thought to be their last live show at Castellon in Spain on 30 January 2010, a short but powerful set preserved on the bonus CD included with Procession: An Aural History.
-Fortunately, soon after the group members elected to soldier on.
-Vive la République!
+Savage Republic played what at the time was then thought to be their last live show at Castellon in Spain on 30 January 2010, a short but powerful set preserved on the bonus CD included with Procession: An Aural History.

-Another new Savage Republic album, Aegean, will follow in 2013.
+Another new Savage album, Aegean, followed in 2013.

 With thanks to Biba Kopf, Chris Bohn, Patrick Hughes, Jud Cost, Mitchell Foy, Mac, Peter Gilstrap, Spencer Drate, Judith Salavetz, Thom Fuhrmann, Greg Grunke, Bruce Licher and Ethan Port.